An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Large Red Plane, Yellow, Black, Gray and Blue, 1921, Oil on Canvas, cm.
 59,5 x59,5 with Diagram

-This too is a way of evoking a sense of variation while keeping the space comparatively constant, with the same configuration (a square basic concept) changing position, proportions, and colors.
-At the same time it is a way of expanding the one (the square unit) towards a multiplicity of different elements in which, however, a trace of the one remains.
+This too is a way of evoking a sense of variation while keeping the space comparatively constant by means of a same configuration (a square basic concept) changing position, proportions, and colors.
+At the same time it is a way of expanding the one (the square unit) towards a multiplicity of different situations in which, however, a trace of the one remains.
+The multiple refers back to the one and the one opens to the multiple.

 Everything seems subject to change in these compositions in terms of form or color.
 The space is in motion.
 More balanced syntheses are generated every so often (Fig. 10 and Fig. 11).